isomerpages/enterprisesg-sac/_resources/SAC Documents/Laboratory Accreditation.md

 * [Joint ISO-ILAC-IAF Communique on the Management Systems Requirements of ISO/IEC 17025, April 2017](/files/Documents/Laboratory%20Accreditation/Joint_ISO_IEC_17025_communique_2017finalsigned.pdf){:target="_blank"}

-### Standards and Criteria Document for Testing and Calibrations (Exclude Medical Testing &amp; Medical Imaging)
+### Standards and Criteria Document for Testing and Calibrations (Exclude Medical Testing)

 #### ISO/IEC 17025: 2017 - General Requirements for the Competence of Testing and Calibration Laboratories